Gamacore/rust-hexdump/README.md

 ## Overview

-This project is a command-line utility written in Rust that reads a file and outputs its contents in hexadecimal format (hexdump).
+This project is a command-line utility written in Rust that reads a file and outputs its contents in little-endian hexadecimal format (hexdump).
 The program allows an optional argument to limit the number of bytes read from the file.
 It is modeled after the Linux implementation of hexdump.

 ## Features
 - Outputs the content of a file in a hexadecimal format, similar to the Linux `hexdump` command.